De De Pyaar De Movie Review: A Sweet & Salty Take On Love & Relationships!

 Set in UK, Ashish (Ajay Devgn) and Aisha (Rakul Preet Singh) meet in a bizarre situation where the lady walks in at his friend's bachelor's party pretending to be a stripper.
 Sparks flow between Ashish and Aisha despite the age disparity.
 A few flirty meetings down and the duo decide to give their relationship a serious try.

 But what's a love story without any hurdles in it?
 Before tying the knot, Ashish suggests that Aisha meet his estranged wife Manju (Tabu) and his two kids.
 However once they land in Manali, one hilarious situation leads to another and Ashish is forced to pass off Aisha as his secretary.
-The rest of the plot revolves around how Ashish and Aisha tries to get off this mess with Manju bringing in a twist in their love story.
+The rest of the plot revolves around how Ashish and Aisha try to get off this mess with Manju bringing in a twist to their love story.

 Debutante director Akiv Ali tries to blend in humour with emotions in his first directorial feature and almost succeeds in it.
 What works for the film is that the characters ain't black and white and their emotions are quite relatable.
 Having said that, De De Pyaar De stretches over at places in the first half.
 A scene or two makes things a bit dramatic that might be tough to digest.

-Back doing a string of action films and comedy flicks, Ajay dabbles with the genre of rom-com after a long gap and it's lot of fun.
+Back doing a string of action films and comedy flicks, Ajay dabbles with the genre of rom-com after a long gap and it's a lot of fun.
 Also, it's quite refreshing to watch the actor shed off his macho image and let others take a dig at his age.

 Rakul Preet Singh looks smouldering hot and she compliments Ajay's suave side with confidence.
 Her chemistry with the actor doesn't look out of the place.
 Tabu once again proves why she is one of the most impressive talents in Indian cinema.
 Watch out for her emotional outburst scene in the film.
 It will surely leave you with a lump in your throat.